 Recommended Vaccines for Some Travelers to Saudi Arabia

-There are also a range of other vaccinations that may be recommended for travelers to Saudi Arabia, depending on where they are going, how long they will be staying, what they will be doing, and which country they will be traveling from:
+There is also a range of other vaccinations that may be recommended for travelers to Saudi Arabia, depending on where they are going, how long they will be staying, what they will be doing, and which country they will be traveling from:

 - Meningitis – An obligatory medical requirement for those applying for a Hajj or Umrah Visa for Saudi Arabia for religious pilgrimage.